Lee Pulliam: Personal life

 Pulliam is married with a daughter.
 He lives in Alton, Virginia.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 K&N Pro Series East

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)